1937 Yale Bulldogs football team

 The 1937 Yale Bulldogs football team represented Yale University in the 1937 college football season.
 The Bulldogs were led by fourth-year head coach Ducky Pond, played their home games at the Yale Bowl and finished the season with a 6–1–1 record.
+Yale's captain Clint Frank would win the Heisman Trophy as the best player in college football.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.